-Get a 40% Bonus on Amex Transfers to British Airways, Iberia & Aer Lingus
+Ends Soon!
+40% Amex Transfer Bonus to British Airways, Iberia & Aer Lingus

-Here’s one of the most versatile transfer bonuses you’ll find.
-As of Thursday, can get a 40% transfer bonus when sending American Express Membership Rewards points to British Airways, Iberia,
+Act fast, because one of the most versatile and potentially powerful transfer bonuses we’ve seen is coming to a close.
+Through Tuesday, Oct.
+1, you can get a 40% transfer bonus when sending American Express Membership Rewards points to British Airways, Iberia, and Aer Lingus.

 All three airlines are owned by the same parent company, IAG, so it makes sense that they’re lumped together.
 And using this bonus, you can unlock some amazing travel.
 Think dirt-cheap trips to Europe, but also some discounted domestic travel and even flights to Hawaii.
 More on that later.

 These transfer bonuses are great because they’re basically a way to get free airline miles.
 And a bonus of 40% is outstanding – the norm is typically in the neighborhood of 10%-30% bonus.